Power Graph Classes and Overfullness: Edge-coloring the power graph

 \begin{proof} For a group, $\Delta(\mathscr{G}(G))$ is always equal to $|V(\mathscr{G}(G))| - 1$ since at least the identity is adjacent to all others.
 Therefore, by Theorem \ref{overfull proven part}, $\mathscr{G}(G)$ is Class $2$ if and only if $\mathscr{G}(G)$ contains an overfull subgraph $H$ with $\Delta(H) = \Delta(\mathscr{G}(G))$.
 So it suffices to show that only $\mathscr{G}(C_{p^\alpha})$ contains an overfull subgraph.

-Now, if $\mathscr{G}(G)$ had an overfull subgraph say $H$, since $\Delta(\mathscr{G}(G))$ is the highest possible degree attainable in any graph of that order, i.e. $n-1$, then no proper subgraph can match it since they wouldn't have enough vertices.
-So the overfull subgraph would have to be $\mathscr{G}(G)$ itself.
+Now, if $\mathscr{G}(G)$ had an overfull subgraph say $H$, since $\Delta(\mathscr{G}(G))$ is the highest possible degree attainable in any graph of that order, i.e., $n-1$, then no proper subgraph can match it since they wouldn't have enough vertices.
+So the overfull subgraph would have to be $\mathscr{G}(G)$ itself or a spanning subgraph.
 We showed in Theorem \ref{ovf iff}, that $\mathscr{G}(G)$ is overfull if and only if $G$ is cyclic of odd prime power order.
+If $H = \mathscr{G}(G)$ we are done, if $H$ is a spanning subgraph then if $\mathscr{G}(G)$ is overfull we can disregard $H$, and if it is not then nor is $H$ by definition.
 Thus $\mathscr{G}(G)$ is Class 2 if and only if $G$ is cyclic of odd prime power order. \end{proof}

 We remark that, as explained in the proof, for a finite group $G$, $\mathscr{G}(G)$ is Class 2 if and only if it is overfull.

 \begin{example}{\textbf{A coloring of $\mathscr{G}(C_{15})$}}

 The following table gives a $14$-coloring of $\mathscr{G}(C_{15})$.
 The upper row represents the colors attributed to each edge, and each edge $(c^i, c^j)$ is simply denoted $(i, j)$.
 We used the coloring used by Behzad, Chartrand, and Cooper in \cite{coloring}: Label the vertices of $G$ $1, 2, \ldots, n$, and let